Last updated on March 9, 2026

 Trelasarra, Moon Dancer

-Next up is Trelasarra, Moon Dancer from Adventures into the Forgotten Realms.
-This is one of the cheaper, lower-to-the-ground commanders I'm going to look at today, and this one gets a +1/+1 counter and lets you scry one whenever you gain life.
+Next up is Trelasarra, Moon Dancer from Adventures in the Forgotten Realms.
+This is one of the cheaper, lower-to-the-ground commanders, and this one gets a +1/+1 counter and lets you scry 1 whenever you gain life.

 It’s a great cheap commander for lower-power lifegain decks that want to enjoy an aggressive creature-based strategy without sacrificing on card advantage or aggressive potential.
 Trelasarra comes in on turn 2 every time and immediately gets to work.
 While it isn’t anything close to Oloro, Ageless Ascetic, you’d be wrong to underestimate it.